au-research/raid-metadata/rtd/docs/source/extended/spatialCoverages.rst

 **Allowed values**: free text

-**Constraints**: do not duplicate information from spatialCoverage.id above; do not duplicate organisational locations.
+**Constraints**: do not duplicate information from spatialCoverage.id above; do not use for organisational locations (which are derived from the organisation's ROR)

 .. _14.3.2-spatialCoverage.place.language: